kennty1/Employee-Data-analysis/README.md

 ## Data Description
 ### This dataset contains employee information including education level, joining year, city, payment tier, age, gender, bench status, prior experience, and whether the employee left the company or not.
 ---

+##Objectives
+ i.
+To analyze employee attributes ii.
+To understand the factors influencing employee attrition
+ iii.
+To predict whether an employee is likely to leave the company based on demographics, experience, and job-related features.